 Swastika for luck

 Swastika is an ancient symbol of luck and love, and it is used in most cultures of the world to this day.
 In Europe, the swastika is associated with Nazism, but in my opinion it deserves a second chance, in its true, good meaning.
+In this article, I will describe the history of swastika, and the way it is perceived in different cultures.

 The history of swastika